henry7720/Table-Tennis-Simulator/doc/06-component-finishing-touches/06-component-finishing-touches.md

 > complete the portfolio project, how much better (or worse) do you think you
 > understand software development and why?

 A lot better, because I actually got to make something!
+Also, I got to deal with a lot of the nuances, which was honestly pretty nice.
+It made for a complete product that I can be proud of, even if its utility is relatively minimal.

 > Also, did the portfolio project surface any gaps in your own knowledge of
 > software development.
 If so, what are those gaps and how did you address them?

 Gaps are in general design decisions -- where to put what, most of all.
-This helped because I was able to target my confusion to make a cohesive product.
+This helped because I was able to target my confusion to make it happen.

 > Finally, as a part of completing the portfolio project, to what extent has
 > your perspective of software development changed, if at all?
 In other words,
 > is software development something you still enjoy?
 If not, why not?

-It's not my personal favorite, but then again, it never was.
 It hasn't changed my perspective.
+I think FOSS is epic, so I still like my tech and enjoy the work I do.

 ### Personal Growth